Natalie Nakase: Los Angeles Clippers/Agua Caliente Clippers (2012-2022)

 In 2017–18, Nakase was an assistant coach for the Clippers' NBA G League affiliate, Agua Caliente Clippers, under head coach Casey Hill—the son of her mentor, Bob Hill.
 In 2018–19, she was promoted to be a player development assistant coach for the L.A.
 Clippers, becoming one of the few female coaches in the NBA.
-In 2020–21, Tyronn Lue replaced the departed Rivers as the Los Angeles coach, and Nakase became an assistant again for Agua Caliente under their new coach, Paul Hewitt.
+In 2020–21, Tyronn Lue replaced the departed Doc Rivers as the Los Angeles coach, and Nakase became an assistant again for Agua Caliente under their new coach, Paul Hewitt.
 In 2022, she was a finalist for the head coach position of the WNBA's Phoenix Mercury.

+Las Vegas Aces (2022-2024)

-On February 25, 2022, Nasake joined the WNBA as an assistant to the Las Vegas Aces's new head coach, Becky Hammon.
+On February 25, 2022, Nakase joined the WNBA as an assistant to the Las Vegas Aces's new head coach, Becky Hammon.
 She and Hammon, who was a long-time San Antonio Spurs assistant coach, had been the NBA's two longest-tenured women coaches.
-On September 20, 2022, Nakase became the first Asian American coach to win an WNBA title.
+On September 20, 2022, Nakase became the first Asian American coach to win a WNBA title.

+Golden State Valkyries (2025–present)

+On October 10, 2024, the expansion team Golden State Valkyries announced that they had hired Nakase as their first head coach, making her the first Asian American head coach in league history.
+On September 17, 2025, she was named the 2025 WNBA Coach of the Year, the first head coach of an expansion team to win the award in their first year.